Posts with the tag

 International Civil Society Centre

-Rachel co-leads the Futures and Innovation programme with Paola Pierri.
-Rachel is jointly responsible for managing the portfolio of projects and events as well as leading and developing the Scanning the Horizon strategic peer learning platform.
+Rachel leads the Futures and Innovation programme at the Centre.
+She is responsible for managing the portfolio of projects and events as well as leading and developing the Scanning the Horizon strategic peer learning platform.
 Rachel has more than 15 years of experience working in the third sector, on a national and international level, working for various ICSOs in international development and human rights in both London and Berlin.

 Will Garrood